Andrew is a professional carpenter who has over 15 years of experience.

-The modern day metal roofs, that have been manufactured by following the highest quality standards, aren't worse than any other roof material.
-It's also extremely easy and fast to install as the material comes as up to 10 m2 plates.
+The modern-day metal roofs, which have been manufactured by following the highest quality standards, aren't worse than any other roof material.
+They're easy and fast to install as the material comes as up to 10 m2 plates.
 I'm sure that most construction workers also like the fact that it doesn't require a full wood purlin.

 So if your house needs a new roof, then metal is the way to go.
 They come in different colors and finish types.
-Not to mention a whole selection of different profile types.
+There is also a whole selection of different profile types.
 There's something for everyone.

 - Hammer / Nail gun